-- (1) No cutting, heating or welding shall be carried out on a platform unless- - (a) the operation is carried out in accordance with PNGS 1115 (Fire Precautions in Cutting, Heating and Welding Operations); and - (b) the site person-in-charge of the platform has determined that it is safe to carry out the cutting, heating or welding operation, and has issued a 'work permit' that complies with the procedures manual referred to in Section 44; and - (c) any shielding or screening used in the hot work operation is of a material which is combustion resistant. - (2) The safety manual referred to in Section 44 shall contain provisions relating to the special precautions to be taken during cutting, heating or welding near- - (a) drilling operations; and - (b) well-head and production areas; and - (c) tanks containing flammable or combustible liquids; and - (d) diving operations. - (3) Electric welding neutral returns shall be connected directly to the equipment being welded. - (4) The issue of a work permit shall take into account any adverse conditions arising from the ongoing operations.
+- (1) No cutting, heating or welding shall be carried out on a platform unless - - (a) the operation is carried out in accordance with PNGS 1115 (Fire Precautions in Cutting, Heating and Welding Operations); and - (b) the site person in charge of the platform has determined that it is issued a work permit that complies with the procedures manual referred to in Section 44; and - (c) any shielding or screening used in the hot work operation is of a material which is combustion resistant. - (2) The safety manual referred to in Section 44 shall contain provisions relating to the special precautions to be taken during cutting, heating or welding near - - (a) drilling operations; and - (b) well -head and production areas; and - (c) tanks containing flammable or combustible liquids; and - (d) driving operations. - (3) Electric welding neutral returns shall be connected directly to the equipment being welded. - (4) The issue of a work permit shall take into account any adverse conditions arising from the ongoing operations.

-62. STORAGE OF DANGEROUS SUBSTANCES.
+62. STORAGE OR DANGEROUS SUBSTANCES.

-(1) No flammable liquids with a flash point below 38° C, as determined by the method PNGS 1449 set out in "Standard Methods for Testing Petroleum and its

-Products" or any other approved specifications, shall be kept on a platform without approval.
+(1) No flammable liquids with a flash point below 38C, as determined by the methods PNGS 1449 set out in "Standard Methods for Testing Petroleum and its Products" or any other approved specifications, shall be kept on a platform without approval.

-- (2) Drum stocks of fuel or lubricating oil on a platform shall be stored as far as reasonably possible from areas where drilling operations are being carried out. - (3) A gas cylinder on a platform shall be properly secured in an upright position. - (4) No gas cylinder shall be transferred between a platform and a vessel, unless that cylinder is contained within an approved container. - (5) Potassium and sodium nitrates shall be stored in leak-proof containers, away from combustible materials.
+- (2) Drum stocks of fuel or lubricating oil on a platform shall be stored as far as reasonably possible from areas where drilling operations are being carried out. - (3) A gas cylinder on a platform shall be properly secured in an upright position. - (4) No gas cylinder shall be transferred between a platform and a vessel, unless that cylinder is contained within an approved container. - (5) Potassium and sodium nitrates shall be stored in a leak -proof containers, away from combustible materials.

-PART IV. - ELECTRICAL INSTALLATIONS.
+PART 4. - ELECTRICAL INSTALLATIONS.